pulsemicro/PulseIDJS/README.md

-**StitchportJS**
+**PulseIDJS**
 ---

-StitchportJS is a javascript library that helps using the Stitchport Web API.
+PulseIDJS is a javascript library that helps using the Stitchport Web API.

-StitchportJS allows rendering:
+PulseIDJS allows rendering:

   - Lettering
   - Designs